toasterparty/metroid-prime-plandomizer/README.md

 This is a collection of tools needed to make and play plandos for Metroid Prime.
 What is a plando you ask?
 It's a portemanteau of "planned" and "randomizer", or a non-vanilla item/elevator/door configuration to be played through using sequence-breaks.
 It's also technically an oxymoron.

-Designing seeds instead of using randomly chosen ones allows for finely tuned difficulty, reduces back-tracking and can often provide gameplay experiences you wouldn't ever encounter in a logic-based randomizer.
+Designing seeds instead of using randomly chosen ones allows for finely tuned difficulty, reduces back-tracking and can often provide gameplay experiences you wouldn't ever natrually encounter in a logic-based randomizer.
 As people make plandos, I'll add them to the repository under the `/plandos` directory.

 I didn't implement any of the ISO patching aspects of this project (you can thank Syncathetic and Yonic for that).
 I just made all the tools play nicely together and proved it works.